 Range: Eb2 – A5 – B7 (C8)

-Vocal & Vocal Type: Classified as Coloratura Light Lyric Soprano with range of 5 Octaves, 4 Notes
+Vocal & Vocal Type: Classified as Coloratura Light Lyric Soprano with a range of five octave, 4 Notes

 Maria Carey is undoubtedly one of the most decorated artists of this age.
 Her reputation in the music industry is all because of the extraordinary musical capabilities she has.
 The renowned artist has a diverse voice, and she can sing to portray virtually any mood.
 Mariah Carey’s vocal range is one of a kind; she can sing through five octaves (G#2-G#7) and four notes of a soprano.
 Her longest recorded notes go for a whopping twenty seconds in her hit song “Lead the Way“.

 You don’t have to take music classes to notice the beauty that lies in the voice of Mariah Carey.
 She has been described as a brilliant singer and many times I feel that is an understatement.
-She is the rare kind of singers and among the few that have exploited their talents to near maximum.
-In many of her recordings and performances, Carey goes from a high octave and drops to a couple of octaves without doing a gradual transition.
-She does not always the vocal runs like other singers, but when she does, they come out so accurate like she was programmed to do music alone.
-With these amazing gift, could you dispute that she is the queen of melisma?
+She is the rare kind of singer and among the few that have exploited their talents to near maximum.
+In many of her recordings and live performances, Carey goes from a high octave and drops to a couple of octaves without doing a gradual transition.
+She does not always the vocal runs like other female singers, but when she does, they come out so accurately like she was programmed to do music alone.
+With these amazing gifts, could you dispute that she is the queen of melisma?
 I wouldn’t.

-Let’s take a look at the parts of Mariah Carey’s vocal range.
+Let’s take a look at the parts of Mariah Carey’s most impressive vocal ranges.
 Although she spans five octaves with little strain, her low range turns out to be the weakest part of her range.
-The low parts of Mariah Carey’s vocal range are dark and thick.
+The low parts of Mariah Carey’s vocal ranges are dark and thick.
 Her midrange is slightly thick, and this is evident in her album ‘Memoirs of an Imperfect Angel’.
-Mariah Carey’s belting voice−more so the lower half −is perhaps her best.
+Mariah Carey sing belting voice−more so the lower half −is perhaps her best.
 It has a bright timbre, and it comes out with elasticity.
 As she goes up the belting register, the timbre thins out, but its clarity is not altered.
 The singer uses voice cracks well to elaborate emotions.

 To mimic the singing of Mariah Carey, you might have to put in some more effort.
 Notably, the star sings within a particular register for long without undergoing vocal fatigue.
 Listen to ‘See Angels Cry’ and you will notice how enduring her voice is.
-Mariah Carey can hit high notes but what’s more important is that even at those high points, she still articulates the words amazingly well.
-What’s more, Mariah Carey can transition softly from head to whistle, chest to head and chest to whistle in a short time.
+Mariah Carey’s vocal range can hit very high notes but what’s more important is that even at those high points, she still articulates the words amazingly well.
+What’s more, Mariah Carey impressive vocal range can transition softly from head voice to whistle, chest voice to head and chest to whistle in a short time.